itsNIVESHTEJA/Data-science-projects/Computer vision projects/project-1( dynamic traffic signal)/readme.md

 Sample Use Case:
 ----------------
-Imagine a busy intersection in a city like Nizamabad.
+Imagine a busy intersection in a city like Hyderabad.
 This system can:
 - Reduce idle time for low-traffic roads.
 - Prioritize ambulance or VIP vehicle lanes (future enhancement).
 - Collect traffic data for smart city planning.